vanhoesenj/GDAL-VCGI/README.md

 ![](http://media.giphy.com/media/IJjcaynRaNBWE/giphy.gif)

-don't worry - that's the point of the webinar and this brief tutorial.
+don't worry - that's the point of today's webinar and this brief tutorial about accessing the power of GDAL through a GUI.
+However I will reiterate that becoming familiar with the syntax (even if that means just copy and pasting from a saved link) may be more efficient for some tasks.

 ***
 # **Ok, we need to procure some data!**